StephenJD/lighting_up_your_life/content/en/Teaching/Discipleship Groups/Neighborhood Groups/What should the church to look like.md

 ---
+title: What should the church to look like?
 type: document
-translationKey: What should the church to look like
+translationKey: What should the church to look like?
-title: What should the church to look like
+geometry: margin=2cm
+geometry: a4paper
 ---
-# What should the church to look like?

 The church is depicted by Paul as the Body of Christ -- each part joined in love and functioning in relation to the whole to embody Jesus in our